The Kalart History.

 The first product of the young Kalart Company was the Kalart Speed Flash.
 This flash helped the professional photographer to minimize the problem of insufficient light and incorrect exposure.
 Next in order was the famous Kalart Synchronized Prism Range Finder for instant, automatic, exact focus, eliminating the necessity for ground glass or guess focusing.
 This product was followed with the Kalart Focuspot make night focusing as speedy and accurate as day focusing with the Kalart Range Finder.

-The Kalart Range Finder can be found on practically every Press camera before and after the W.W.II.
+The Kalart Range Finder can be found on practically every Press camera during and after World War II.

-Even on the pre war imported German cameras the Kalart Range Finder often was available as an accessory.
+Even on the pre war imported German cameras, the Kalart Range Finder often was available as an accessory.

 The Focuspot was the third invention to help the professional photographer to focus even in difficult circumstances.